DataAnalyticsinStudentHands/HNETDataMaps/README.md

-# HNETDataMaps
+# HNETDataMaps (Server)

-This is a development repository for a data processing framework for atmospheric sensors.
+This is server part for for a data processing framework for atmospheric sensors.
+Each site has it's own instance of a serve running to process incoming files.

-The documentation for end users can be found in the Wiki.

 The following instructions are for developers who want to setup their own version.
 This is a [meteor](https://www.meteor.com/) based framework.